ubaldop/little-scm-garden/notes.md

 if `a ≤ b` and `b ≤ a`, then `a = b` (antisymmetry: two distinct elements cannot be related in both directions).

 See on [Wikipedia](https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition)

+#### Page 120-122

+Here the authors define a concept of finite function and one to one function using a set containing pairs.
+Personally I did not grasp the complete meaning behind this introduction so far.

+First of all, why we can represent a finite function as ''_a list of pairs in which no first element of any pair is the same as any other first element?_''

+Again, what is a _fullfun_?
+Why it is renamed to _one-to-one_ later?